Source code

 };

-typedef HashSet<WeakHeapPtr<GlobalObject*>,
+HashSet<WeakHeapPtr<GlobalObject*>,

-StableCellHasher<WeakHeapPtr<GlobalObject*>>, ZoneAllocPolicy>
+StableCellHasher<WeakHeapPtr<GlobalObject*>>, ZoneAllocPolicy>;

 #ifdef DEBUG